hpssjellis/particle.io-photon-high-school-robotics/README.md

 # particle.io-photon-high-school-robotics

+## Main Site
+Main Teaching Site that will use this information [https://github.com/hpssjellis/high-school-robotics-tinyml-machine-learning-curriculum](https://github.com/hpssjellis/high-school-robotics-tinyml-machine-learning-curriculum)

 # Big News.
 As of Feb 8th, 2020 this entire Github Repository is not being maintained as it is being replaced by an Arduino compatible site at https://github.com/hpssjellis/arduino-high-school-robotics-course.